From East Asian Pop to Global Pop

 The Real Story

 Pop music rarely develops in isolation.
-It travels, listens, absorbs, and transforms.
+It travels, absorbs, adapts, and returns in a new

-From postwar Japan to YouTube-fueled K-Pop, this is a story about listening: artists learning across borders, audiences discovering new voices, and pop music constantly reinventing itself through cultural exchange.
+**From postwar Japan to YouTube-era K-Pop, this is a story about exchange: artists

-Today, streaming platforms allow listeners to move easily between languages and scenes.
+Today, listeners move easily between languages, scenes, and platforms.

 ---